mudit023/templates/split-landing-page/README.md

 <p align="center">
        <img src="./Logo.png" />
-       # Expanding Cards(Gallery)
+       # Split Landing Page
 </p>
-This is a Expanding Cards using Html CSS JS.
+This is a Split landing Page using Html CSS JS.

 ## Table of contents